Join Tech Prescient at ET CISO IDAM Summit 2026 | 8 May, Mumbai.

 Use Case Examples:

-To stay compliant and also to avoid any privilege creep, organizations perform access recertification every quarter.
-Managers and system owners validate if users still need their current access or if it should be changed or removed due to role changes or inactivity.
+Example: During a quarterly review cycle, managers and application owners validate whether users still require their current access or if permissions should be adjusted or revoked due to role changes or inactivity.

 What Our IGA Expert Suggests